Food Access Programs

 Martha’s Table believes that access to fresh, healthy food is essential for supporting stronger children, families, and community.
 Our Healthy Eating initiatives work to ensure healthy food for those in need and support children and their families to make healthy choices.

 At our pop-up grocery markets, children, their families, and neighbors can shop at no cost for fresh, healthy produce and healthy pantry staples.
-At least 40% of the food available at each market is composed of produce, such as sweet potatoes, cabbage, and kale, and non-perishable staples range from peanut butter to whole-wheat pasta and beans.
+About 70% of the food available at each market is composed of produce, such as sweet potatoes, cabbage, and kale, and non-perishable staples range from peanut butter to whole-wheat pasta and beans.
 While families move from station to station shopping, music plays and fresh food samples are distributed.
 For more information contact email@example.com.

 Martha’s Table’s market program began in August 2011 as the result of a partnership with the Target Foundation’s Meals for Minds program.
 With support from additional generous donors, Martha’s Markets are currently run in 3 elementary schools, two community centers, and at Martha’s Table, where the market is open to students and families in our own Healthy Start and Healthy Connections programs and our staff.
 At pop-up markets, families select from fresh, seasonal produce and healthy pantry staples at no cost every month.
 In addition, our markets include chef-led culinary demonstrations designed to spread the joy of healthy eating.